 Recognizing that librarians cannot act in loco parentis, ALA acknowledges and supports the exercise by parents of their responsibility to guide their own children's reading and viewing.
 Libraries should provide published reviews and/or reference works that contain information about the content, subject matter, and recommended audiences for nonprint materials.
 These resources will assist parents in guiding their children without implicating the library in censorship.

 In some cases, commercial content ratings, such as the Motion Picture Association of America (MPAA) movie ratings, might appear on the packaging or promotional materials provided by producers or distributors.
 However, marking out or removing this information from materials or packaging constitutes expurgation or censorship.

-MPAA movie ratings, Entertainment Software Rating Board (ESRB) game ratings, and other rating services are private advisory codes and have no legal standing (Expurgation of Library Materials).
+MPAA movie ratings, Entertainment Software Rating Board (ESRB) game ratings and other rating services are private advisory codes and have no legal standing (Expurgation of Library Materials).
 For the library to add ratings to nonprint materials if they are not already there is unacceptable.
 It is also unacceptable to post a list of such ratings with a collection or to use them in circulation policies or other procedures.
 These uses constitute labeling, "an attempt to prejudice attitudes" (Labels and Rating Systems), and are forms of censorship.
-The application of locally generated ratings schemes intended to provide content warnings to library users is also inconsistent with the Library Bill of Rights.
+The application of locally generated rating schemes intended to provide content warnings to library users is also inconsistent with the Library Bill of Rights.

 The interests of young people, like those of adults, are not limited by subject, theme, or level of sophistication.
-Librarians have a responsibility to ensure young people's access to materials and services that reflect diversity of content and format sufficient to meet their needs.
+Librarians have a responsibility to ensure young people's access to materials and services that reflect the diversity of content and format sufficient to meet their needs.